ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: An ILU Smoother with Scaled Factors

 \subsection{Neumann Series and the Richardson Iteration}

+scaling the triangular factors not only reduces the departure from normality, but also results in a finite Neumann series. {First consider the Jacobi iteration for solving the linear system $Ax = b$.
+Note that Jacobi has been discussed previously as a smoother, but it is a well known iterative solver for an arbitrary linear system (unrelated to AMG).
+Given the preconditioner $M = D$, the non-compact form of (\ref{eq:compact}) is given by}

+{where $D$ is the diagonal part of $A$.
+For the triangular systems resulting from the ILU factorization $A \approx LDU$ (as opposed to the regular splitting $A = D + L + U$), the iteration matrices are denoted $G_L$ and $G_U$ for the lower and upper triangular factors, $L$ and $U$, respectively.
+Let $D_L$ and $D_U$ be the diagonal parts of the $L$ and $U$ and let $I$ denote the identity matrix.
+Assume $L$ has a unit diagonal, then}

-Scaling the triangular factors not only reduces the departure from normality, but also results in a finite Neumann series.
-We consider the effect of iterating with a scaled ILU factorization (e.g. ILU scaled with row/column, or the row-scaled LDU).
-In this case, the iteration matrix (\ref{eq:LUiterMat}) simplifies to $G_U = U_s$, where $U_s$ is a strictly upper triangular matrix.
-To solve $Ux = b$ let $b_s = D_U^{-1}b$, and $U = I + U_s$.
+{We next consider the effect of iterating with a scaled ILU factorization (e.g., ILU scaled with row/column scaling {as in (\ref{eq:rowcolScale})}, or the row-scaled LDU {using (\ref{eq:newD})}).} The iteration matrix (\ref{eq:LUiterMat}) simplifies to $G_U = U_s$, where $U_s$ is a strictly upper triangular matrix. \footnote{{Again, recall we omit discussion of $L$, and thus $G_L$ for simplicity, as the applications demonstrate, do not exhibit problematic dep$(L)$.}} To solve $Ux = b$ let $b_s = D_U^{-1}b$, and $U = I + U_s$.
 Then replace (\ref{eq:compact}) with a Richardson iteration

 where the unit diagonal is removed.
 After expanding it follows that

 Then, the inverse of $U$ is expressed as a Neumann series

 and with $U_s$ strictly upper triangular and nilpotent, the above sum is necessarily finite.